sanikovic-sergej/dotfiles/README.md

         - [ ] TODO:
         - [ ] doxygen comments
         - [ ] mirror defined method to source/header
-- [ ] Give feedback when recording
+- [ ] Give feedback when recording with Q Macro in lualine
 - [x] Check more mini plugins
         - [x] mini.comment
         - [x] mini.pairs (was annoying in VS Code, lets give it another chance)